Marcelosmbrrr/laravel-docker-setup/README.md

 4. exit and npm run dev
 5. Done!

-# Error:
+# Error and solutions:

 "Unable to locate file in Vite manifest"

-Solution: Additional config to Vite.js:
+Additional config to Vite.js:

     watch: {
             usePolling: true,